jinocj/Portfolio/README.md

 ## About Me

-I'm [Your Full Name], a frontend developer passionate about crafting user-friendly web experiences.
+I'm Jino Johnson, a frontend developer passionate about crafting user-friendly web experiences.

 ## Projects